homepage

 Hotel de Goudfazant

 Located in a former auto garage in hipster, industrial Amsterdam Noord, Hotel de Goudfazant occupies a huge warehouse space that gives the restaurant a relaxed, no-frills feel.
-When I went back there very recently, I was pleased to see they still had a poultry and pistachio terrine on the menu – and I still loved it.
+When I went back there after over a decade, I was pleased to see they still had a poultry and pistachio terrine on the menu – and I still loved it.
 As mains, we ordered the crispy pork belly with Hollandse garnalen and samphire, and cauliflower with epoisses cheese and hazelnuts.
-Both were classic and well-executed dishes.
+Both were classic, well made dishes.
 We skipped dessert in favour of a bottle of a red Loire valley blend, and came out spending not too far over €100 for two people.
-In Amsterdam in 2023, that’s good value.

 Hotel de Goudfazant’s classic terrine